-A Sessional Lecturer who obtains the necessary qualifications for appointment to a higher rank, shall be appointed at the appropriate rank at the appointment subsequent to gaining the qualifications.
+For appointment to a higher rank, a Sessional Lecturer must have achieved the necessary qualifications.
+When qualifications have been met prior to commencement of the class, the appointment shall be revised to the higher rank.

-13.7 In recognition of experience and demonstrated success, the University shall give preference in sessional contracts to individuals who have been academic staff members for at least three semesters in the past three years.
-This provision shall be subject to the members having received satisfactory evaluations and being qualified to teach the course(s) in question.
-Sessionals shall maintain their preferential status for a period of up to two years from the time of their last sessional appointment at the University.
+13.7 Preference

-When an instructor position becomes available in an academic unit, a sessional who has taught for five consecutive years at the University of Regina and who has taught twenty-five credit courses or more within that academic unit, will be given first consideration as a right of first refusal among the applicants for the position.
-Such consideration is contingent on the sessional meeting the qualifications defined in the job description for the available Instructor position.
+- In recognition of experience and demonstrated success, the University shall give preference in sessional contracts to individuals who have been academic staff members for at least three semesters in the past three years.
+This provision shall be subject to the members having received satisfactory evaluations and being qualified to teach the course(s) in question. - 13.7.2 Preference will only be applied to a maximum of three sessional appointments per semester. - 13.7.3 Members shall maintain their preferential status for a period of up to two years from the time of their last sessional appointment at the University. - 13.7.4 When more than one applicant for a sessional post holds preferential status, the contract shall be offered to the candidate who is most qualified for the position.
+In cases where two or more candidates are equally qualified, a decision will be guided by the principles in Article 3. - 13.7.5 When an instructor position becomes available in an academic unit, a sessional who has taught for five consecutive years at the University of Regina and who has taught twenty-five credit courses (2500 hours for ESL and IF sessional lecturers) or more within that academic unit, shall be given first consideration as a right of first refusal among the applicants for the position.
+Such consideration is contingent on the member meeting the qualifications defined in the job description for the available Instructor position.

-13.8 An academic staff member with an appointment in the laboratory instructor or librarian category who is appointed by the University to teach one or more courses shall be appointed as a Sessional Lecturer.
+An academic staff member with an appointment in the laboratory instructor or librarian category who is appointed by the University to teach one or more courses shall be appointed as a Sessional Lecturer.
 The level of appointment shall be in accordance with the qualifications outlined in Article 13.6.